|

 To tell the truth, sir, replied the man, counting

-the coins into the elfs hand, it was the wife that
+the coins into the elfs hand, it was the wife as thought

 to CyllienCome, my dear,and led her down